vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 33 - React.js/README.md

 ## JavaScript Expressions in JSX and ES6 Template Literals
 * If you create JS variables (by using ```const```, ```let```, ```var```) and want to put the value of these variables inside the HTML file (changed by the ```ReactDOM.render()``` method), all you need to do is to enclose the variable with {}.
+* Not only that, you can put __JavaScript expressions inside {}.
+However, you cannot put JavaScript statements inside {}, since this is going to raise errors.__
 * You can see an example below:
 ```javascript
 import React from "react";